ImperialCollegeLondon/ReCoDE-penalised-reg/docs/chapter-1.md

 X[1:5,1:5]
 ```
 which shows the first 5 samples and the first 5 genes.
 We need to check for missingness, as penalised regression models do not work with missing data (which we would need to remove).
-There are many ways to check for missingness - one great way is to use the `aggr` function from the `VIM` package (see Q2).
+There are many ways to check for missingness - one great way is to use the `aggr` function from the `VIM` package (there are no missing values in this case, but see Q2 for an example use).

 In our case, we can simply check the total amount of missing values
 ```{r}
 sum(is.na(X))
 ```